willroberts/rogue-spear-2020/README.md

 # Playing Rainbow Six 2: Rogue Spear in 2020 and Beyond

-Instructions for playing Rainbow Six 2: Rogue Spear and its expansions.
+This README contains instructions for playing Rainbow Six 2: Rogue Spear and its expansions.
 Instructions may also apply to Rainbow Six 1 as they share the same engine These instructions have been tested on Windows 10 and 11.